Simpson-Wood Preserve

 Trail Map Trails: 2 miles Rating: ★★☆☆☆

 I first became aware of Mansfield’s newest park acquisition (move over Southworth Preserve) after reading this article in The Chronicle in 2019.
 In early Spring 2020 I was coming back from a different hike and spotted the new parking area on Rt 89 so I swung in to see if any work had been done on the trails.
 I revisited in November to see how much progress had been made.
-Trails were a little clearer, bridges had been build, and as a suspected new trails had been added.
+Trails were a little clearer, bridges had been build, and as I suspected new trails had been added.
+On my 2023 visit, overgrowth had begun to narrow the trails again and the trailhead was a tangle.

 Hiking